florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ### Gylphicons

 Bootstrap includes Glyphicons, an icon font, in its stylesheets by referencing them with `bootstrap/`.
 However, the font files are located in `web/components/bootstrap-sass-official/vendor/assets/fonts/bootstrap/` and the CSS code in `web/css/`.
 I could just change the path to point to `web/components`, but I am picky when it comes to path and how they look (what if somebody checks the source?) and therefore I copy them into the `web/fonts/` directory using a Gulp task.
 The [gulp-copy](https://github.com/klaascuvelier/gulp-copy) plugin provides exactly the functionality I require.
+It has a `prefix` option that removes the unwanted directories from the beginning of source path.

 <pre><code class="javascript">// Gulpfile.js